mcrumm/phoenix_profiler/README.md

 * Inspect LiveView crashes

-* Profiler assigns (TODO)
+* Dump assigns to the profiler

 * Mailer preview shortcut (TODO)

 ## Installation

-To start using the profiler, you will need three steps:
+To start using the profiler, you will need four steps:

 1. Add the `phoenix_web_profiler` dependency
 2. Configure LiveView
 3. Add the PhoenixWeb.Profiler Plug
+4. Import the `dump/1` function

+...and optionally the [`LiveView Profiling`](#module-liveview-profiling) setup for live debugging.

 ### 1. Add the phoenix_web_profiler dependency